kubernetes/website/content/en/blog/_posts/2022-01-07-kubernetes-is-moving-on-from-dockershim.md

 migrate smoothly.
 Other container runtimes exist, and have been promoted extensively.
 However, many users told us they still rely on dockershim, and sometimes have dependencies that need to be re-worked.
 Some of these dependencies are outside of your control.
-Based on the feedback received from you, here are some of the steps we are taking to help.
+Based on your feedback, here are some of the steps we are taking to help.

 ## Our next steps